0x80/mono-ts/README.md

   can start to suffer when the codebase grows.
 See [caveats](https://turbo.build/blog/you-might-not-need-typescript-project-references#caveats) for more info.
+- Since the consuming application is treating the package as a regular source file, you can not make your package an ESM module if your consuming context is not configured to use ESM.

 This monorepo example uses the internal packages setup for `@mono/common` and a traditional bundling approach for `@mono/backend`.
 Both are compatible with